-Within the Code-Point with polygons product set, the Code-Point data and the polygons will have their own version numbering for example, Code-Point with polygons Vs April 2009 will be supplied alongside a set of Code-Point Vs 2009.1.0.
+Within the Code-Point with polygons product set, the Code-Point data and the polygons will have their own version numbering; for example, Code-Point with polygons April 2009 release will be supplied alongside a set of Code-Point version 2009.1.0.
 Both Code-Point and the polygons are initially sourced from the same version of ADDRESS-POINT and PAF.